Piracy in the Atlantic World: Controversy

 Controversy surrounded the Whydah long before Clifford brought up the first artifacts.
-In 1982 the state of Massachusetts filed a claim of ownership on the Whydah treasure.
+In 1982, the state of Massachusetts filed a claim of ownership on the Whydah treasure.
 After a long battle through a succession of courts, sole ownership of the Whydah was granted to Clifford in 1988.
 This was only the beginning of the troubles for the Whydah artifacts.
 New troubles arose when Silver Screen Entertainment directors, Tom Bernstein and Roland Betts proposed the concept for developing a large-scale museum complex devoted to the Whydah.
-The museum was offered to the city of Boston, where controversy surrounding the Whydah's history as a slave ship had already made waves with local government officials.
+The museum was offered to the city of Boston where controversy surrounding the Whydah's history as a slave ship had already made waves with local government officials.
 The proposal for the museum included plans for a full-scale replica of the ship, a holographic image of Samuel Bellamy, a conservation viewing area, interpretation of artifacts, a play acting out pirate hangings, and an exploration of the Whydah's history as a slave ship.
 Concern was raised that a "theme park" was being built around the concept of a slave ship.
 State representative Byron Rushing compared this concept to building a "theme park based on a concentration camp."
 Ultimately developers Bernstein and Betts decided that the political atmosphere of Boston was to unsteady on the issue.
 Having ended negotiations with Boston, Bernstein and Betts looked to Tampa as a possible location for the complex.

 The Tampa debate unwound in a similar manner to the one in Boston.
 Opposition to the Whydah complex was spearheaded by Tampa Lawyer Warren Dawson, who voiced concerns that slavery was trivialized through an association with piracy.
 A panel of historians was convened to discuss the issue of interpreting the Whydah's slave history.
-After careful review of the project the panel decided that the Whydah complex could effectively interpret slavery, but the decision created more controversy from the public.
-After months of negotiations and compromises the Tampa community was still divided over the potential implications of a Whydah museum.
+After careful review of the project, the panel decided that the Whydah complex could effectively interpret slavery, but the decision created more public controversy.
+After months of negotiations and compromises, the Tampa community was still divided over the potential implications of a Whydah museum.
 In mid-July 1993, the developers officially announced that they were pulling the project from Tampa.

 The Tampa community's feelings about the Whydah have mellowed little.
 In 2006 the controversy flared again when the Museum of Science and Industry (MOSI) attempted to host the traveling exhibit of the Whydah artifacts sponsored by National Geographic.
 After several conferences with area leaders, MOSI decided not to host the exhibit.
 Philip Levy argues that the Whydah exhibit would have provided opportunity to explore connections between Atlantic pirates and slavery.
 The actions of Atlantic pirates, who often attacked slave ships and forts, created a crisis in the transatlantic slave trade.
 These actions were so detrimental that they led European authorities on both sides of the Atlantic to view pirates as a "fearsome enemy" and a "great threat."